Joan-w/akanNames/README.md

 # SUPPORT & COLLABORATION

-To anyone who'd like to add a feature to th site, kindly clone the site -  and further contact me on the permission to merge
+To anyone who'd like to add a feature to th site, kindly clone the site -  and further contact me on the permission to merge your changes.

 # Licence

+MIT